nsidc/git-training/doc/tutorial/working-locally/04-more-commits.md

     no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Once again, Git is suggesting using `git add` to prepare our changes for commit.
-We also
+Once again, Git is suggesting using `git add` to prepare your changes for commit.
+You
-know how to commit the changes once we've added them.
-However, it's never a bad idea to
+already know how to commit the changes once you've added them.
+However, it's never a bad
-check our change first.
+idea to check your change first.

 ```
 $ git diff